sisso/rust-mud/docs/forums.md

 # Loader / Prefab / Init / Serialization

+## Spawn prefab VS apply prefab

+The spawn process can be simplified and increase flexibility by change a spawn method, that create object, prepare components giving a prefab, by a apply prefab, that just create the required components by a prefab.

+With new method we split some responsabilities and would be possible to apply multiples prefabs to the same object.

 ## IDS

 We have 3 types of IDs.
 Static ID that are fixed between server instantiations.
 Prefab IDs that are used by spawn and instantiation.
 Dynamic ID that are normal entities created during the gameplay.